6 Common Product Strategy Mistakes & How to Avoid Them

 Get your team – product owners and product managers, designers, developers, etc. – involved in product strategy and conceptualization.
 Agile methodology champions an integrated approach, meaning different members of your project team cooperate throughout product development; this includes product definition.

 The rush to incorporate innovation can, in fact, cause development costs to explode.
 Just because you can include particular features or functionality, doesn’t mean you should.
 Emerging technologies and capabilities can sometimes create panic and cause the implementation of new requirements thoughtlessly.
 Again, this scenario stresses the importance of proper mobile app planning; a PRD allows for fewer mistakes between development handoffs and serves as a reference to determine the necessity of feature alteration.

 How to avoid it

-Always remember that you are designing a product for a target user base.
-Does this feature or functionality add true value to the end user?
+Remain focused on your product goals and remember that you are designing a product for a specific user base.
+Does this feature or functionality add undeniable value to the end user?
 Is it essential to the product?
-Would it significantly benefit the product?
 Do the benefits outweigh the cost/complexity of implementation?
 If the answer to these questions is no, you should exclude the feature or add it to the product roadmap for later execution.

 5. Ignoring Competitive Threats

 Market viability is foundational to every product, and competitive threats will inevitably throw a wrench into your development plans.
 Not only do you need to continually monitor your competition, but you also need to keep your eye out for emerging trends and technologies.